translate/translate/docs/formats/qm.rst

 Qt .qm
 ******

-A .qm file is a compiled Qt :doc:`ts` file.
+A .qm file is a compiled :doc:`Qt linguist <ts>` file.
 In many ways it is similar to Gettext, in that it uses a hashing table to lookup the translated text.
 In older version they store only the hash and the translation which doesn't make the format useful for recovering translated text.

 .. _pages/toolkit/qm#conformance: